The64thGamer/cheeseepedia/content/3tximeyyx7u1nios/old.md

 ***3601 Silverside Rd*** was a *ShowBiz Pizza Place* that opened on March 3, 1983, with a [Classic Stage], and closed as a *Chuck E. Cheese's* on October 12, 2020.
-This location received [Concept Unification] in the early 1990's and replaced the 3-Stage with a [Circles of Light] from [San Antonio, TX (6874 Ingram Rd)] in 2017.
+This location received [Concept Unification] in the early 1990's and replaced the 3-Stage with a [Circles of Light] from [San Antonio, TX (6874 Ingram Dr)] in 2017.
 This location reopened as a *Chuck E. Cheese* on October 2, 2022, with a [Chuck E Live Stage (Dance Floor)] + [Video Wall], which is still open to this day.

 ## History